ZopCoder/JavaScript-study/README.md

 # Common JavaScript-study
-Study and preparation of Javascript code
+Study and preparation of Javascript code and new features.